emdailey/spot/doc/manual/channelselection.rst

 =======================

-Right of the Operation menu is a set of green and grey icons which control and show the focus status of the existing channels.
+Right of the Operation menu is a set of green and grey icons which control and show the focus status of the plugin channels.

 .. image:: figures/Selectrow2.png